srikat/bricksextras/readme.txt

 * [Modal] - Modals using "click" as trigger can now be used inside query loops.
 * [Interactive features] - Now added to most native elements.
 * [Fluent Form] - Added "progress steps" to progress bar style controls.
-* [Lightbox] - Fixed issue where CSS grid inside lightbox content wouldn't display correctly inside the builder.
+* [Lightbox] - Fixed the issue where CSS grid inside lightbox content wouldn't display correctly inside the builder.

 = 1.1.6 ( Oct 30, 2022 ) =
 * [Pro Slider] Fixed a bug with the counter being blank unless navigated.